code-craft-hub/codecraft/README.md

 Full Stack Web Developer
 ------------------

-* 🌍  I'm based in Georgia & Nigeria
+* 🌍  I'm based in Georgia, Houston & Remotely across the world.
 * ✉️  You can contact me at [onlinehassle1234@gmail.com](mailto:onlinehassle1234@gmail.com)
-* 🚀  I'm currently working on [My portfolio and my clients projects](http://kachitech.com.ng)
-* 🧠  I'm learning Improving my skills with WordPress Gutenberg blocks, Next.js, Angular, React, and other JavaScript frameworks and libraries
+* 🧠  I'm learning Improving my skills with WordPress Gutenberg blocks, Next.js, Blockchain, React, and other JavaScript frameworks and libraries
-* 🤝  I'm open to collaborating on Frontend Development projects.
+* 🤝  I'm open to collaborating on Frontend & Backend Development projects.
 * ⚡  Available to work from anywhere in the world.

 ### Skills